iprapas/external-mergesort/readme.txt

 >> 8 input files will be generated under inputs/ folder ranging from 10 to 10m integers

 -------------------------------------------------------------------------------------------------------
-[You will need benchmark branch to run this]
-Example of Read/Write implementations benchmark with buffered stream (3), of buffer size 4096, for 1000 numbers, 5 streams java -jar project-abmartin-iprapas-sopapado.jar 1 3 4096 1000 5
+[You will need benchmark branch to run this, as you need to generate test files into "input_io" and "output_io" folders] Example of Read/Write implementations benchmark with buffered stream (3), of buffer size 4096, for 1000 numbers, 5 streams java -jar project-abmartin-iprapas-sopapado.jar 1 3 4096 1000 5